apigee/apigeelint/README.md

 | &nbsp; |:white_check_mark:| DC002 | OAuth V1 Policies Deprecation |  Check usage of deprecated OAuth V1 policies. |

 From an implementation perspective, the focus is on plugin support and flexibility over performance.
 Compute is cheap.

+## Release Notes

+### Release v2.31.0

+#### Condition checks around policies

+In release v2.31.0, the plugins PO001, PO002, PO003, PO004, and PO005 have been
+converted to ST006, ST007, ST003, ST004, and ST005, respectively.
+These plugins
+move from the "Policy" category to the "Step" category because the plugin analyzes the attachment of the policy in a Step element, rather than the policy itself.
+Also these plugins will now generate warnings, rather than errors.

+If previously you excluded PO003 via the `--excluded` option, you must now exclude ST003, and so on.

+#### Sharedflows

+Starting with release v2.31.0, using apigeelint against Sharedflows will generate a correct report.
+Previously the report on a sharedflow was truncated and omitted some warnings and errors.

 ## Support